NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 ### Pre-processing stage

-The first stage of processing where files are taken from the FTP folder and are separated out by date and name.
+The first stage of processing where files are taken from the FTP folder and are separated out by date and titleCode.
 Note that the `--moveFiles` option is not included in the example.
 ```
 java -jar sip-generation-fairfax-fat-all-<VERSION>.jar \
     --preProcess \